 in consistency and part performance.
 Wildly varying performance

+required in optics.
 Overwrapping the parts with weak plastic,

 similar to Saran Wrap, will have almost no force on the part

 and therefore are not consolidating the layers of CF. Part thickness

 the carbon fiber.
-If carbon fiber parts that you have
+If carbon fiber parts that you have received

-tightly, they are inferior parts.
+harm to the precision optics.
 Those are void areas collapsing

 and are a red flag that the piece is not a high performance part.